sudheerj/javascript-interview-questions/README.md

 ##### Answer: 2

 The concatenation operator(+) is applicable for both number and string types.
 So if any operand is string type then both operands concatenated as strings.
-Whereas substract(-) operator tries to convert the operands as number type.
+Whereas subtract(-) operator tries to convert the operands as number type.
 </p>
 </details>